Saint Paul Piano Teachers Association

 8. Accompanist.
 A student must provide his/her own accompanist.

 10. Cadenzas.
-Cadenzas may be photocopied with all measures numbered.
+Cadenzas may be photocopied.
+Number all measures.

 11. Contestant Minimum.
 In case of low registration numbers, the program may not be offered.